 VMware Player allows you to run entire operating systems in a virtual machine, which runs on top of Ubuntu or Windows.
 To the guest operating system (the one running inside the virtual machine), it appears as though it were running on its own PC.
-The host operating system runs the VMware Player, which provides the guest with things like network access.
+The host operating system runs the VMware Player, which provides the guest with resources like network access.
 It can be downloaded for free from VMware.

 If you are a Windows (or other operating system) user looking for an official Ubuntu appliance to run, you will want to read only the last section.